-The statue is commonly known as "the Big Indian."
+"Big Indian" sculpture in Riverside Park, postcard, 1960 The statue is commonly known as "the Big Indian."
 In the year 2000, it was noted that it was in need of repair and repainting and once again it would spark controversy.
 Some felt that it was a stereotypical and unflattering portrait of Native Americans; others thought that it is an important part of La Crosse history.
-The city allocated \$20,000 for repairs and repainting in 2001; the estimated \$35,000 for repairs would be supplemented with private donations.
-Oktoberfest (2nd Street and La Crosse Streets OR 1 Oktoberfest Strasse)

-As noted above, the "Big Indian" statue in Riverside Park was created for the city's first Oktoberfest.
-The event was created in 1961 as a festival to occur from October 13-16.
-Community leaders, such as
+The city allocated \$20,000 for repairs and repainting in 2001; the estimated \$35,000 for repairs would be supplemented with private donations.84 Oktoberfest Grounds (2nd Street and La Crosse Streets OR 1 Oktoberfest Strasse) As noted above, the "Big Indian" statue in Riverside Park was created for the city's first Oktoberfest.
+The event was created in 1961 as a festival to occur from October 13-16. ^{84 &}quot;Hiawatha Fund Grows," La Crosse Tribune, May 31, 2001.

-&lt;sup>81 "Koch Objects to Idea for Riverside Statue," Tribune, June 29, 1958, p.
-3.

-&lt;sup>82 "Object to Hiawatha Statue: Indians on the Warpath Against Chamber Unit," Tribune March 29, 1961.

-&lt;sup>83 "Got 'Em Indjun But No Name," Tribune, Oct 13, 1961; "Name of Statue is Hiawatha: Committee."
-Ibid, April 21, 1962.

-&lt;sup>84 "Hiawatha Fund Grows," Tribune, May 31, 2001.

-Chamber of Commerce members and the business community felt the need for a festival such as the defunct winter carnival which had taken place in the 1920s.
-Employees of the G. Heilmann Brewing Company of German descent proposed an autumn festival modeled after the famous Oktoberfest in Munich, German.
-The idea was soon adopted and sponsored by the La Crosse Chamber of Commerce.

-The first festival consisted of approximately 32 concessions, temporary stages, tents, a parade, music, food, and of course, beer supplied by Heilmann's.
+Community leaders, such as Chamber of Commerce members and the business community felt the need for a festival such as the defunct winter carnival which had taken place in the 1920s.
+Employees of the G. Heilman Brewing Company of German descent proposed an autumn festival modeled after the famous Oktoberfest in Munich, Germany.
+The idea was soon adopted and sponsored by the La Crosse Chamber of Commerce.85 The first festival consisted of approximately 32 concessions, temporary stages, tents, a parade, music, food, and of course, beer supplied by Heilman's.
 The festival "grounds" consisted of temporary tents and stages with Bavarian facades near the Mary E. Sawyer Auditorium (non-extant), along with a site in north La Crosse at Copeland Park.
 It was considered a tremendous success with somewhere between 50,000 and 100,000 people in attendance.
-Festival organizers soon incorporated under Wisconsin law as the Oktoberfest Corporation to protect the name.

-By 1971, Oktoberfest was so popular--with thousands of visitors from throughout the Midwest and national entertainment acts--it was determined that permanent grounds should be established.
-A five and one-half acre site, south of the La Crosse River, east of Riverside Park would triple the size of the existing grounds with a large developmental contribution made possible by the Heilimann Brewing Company.
-At the time, more permanent structures were proposed.
+Festival organizers soon incorporated under Wisconsin law as the Oktoberfest Corporation to protect the name.86 By 1971, Oktoberfest was so popular--with thousands of visitors from throughout the Midwest and national entertainment acts--it was determined that permanent grounds should be established.
+A five and one-half acre site, south of the La Crosse River, east of Riverside Park would triple the size of the existing grounds with a large developmental contribution made possible by the Heilman Brewing Company.
+At the time, more permanent structures were proposed.87 Most of the structures in the Oktoberfest grounds are pole sheds, and are mostly not old enough to be National Register eligible.
+South Lanes Bowling Alley (4107 Mormon Coulee Road) During the survey period (1950-1975) bowling was a tremendously popular sport throughout the United States.

-Today?

-South Lanes Bowling Alley (4107 Mormon Coulee Road)

-During the survey period (1950-1975) bowling was a tremendously popular sport throughout the United States.
 According to one author, "America fell in love with bowling after World War II."
-By 1964, a reported 39 million Americans enjoyed the sport including men, women, and children.
-La Crosse was no exception to the national enthusiasm for bowling after WWII.
-According to the Tribune in a retrospective article published in 1999, bowling alleys had been located in the early 20th century in church and lodge basements until the construction of free-standing buildings after the war.
+By 1964, a reported 39 million Americans enjoyed the sport including men, women, and children.88 La Crosse was no exception to the national enthusiasm for bowling after WWII.
+According to the La Crosse Tribune in a retrospective article published in 1999, bowling alleys

-Hessel and Hollnagel, 2007, pp 476-479.
+85 Hessel and Hollnagel, 2007, pp 476-479.